Registered Dietitian Nutritionist (RDN)

-The cost of attending the University of Massachusetts can be found at the Bursar’s webpage:
+The cost of attending the University of Massachusetts Amherst can be found at the Bursar’s webpage:

-The academic calendar of the University of Massachusetts can be found on the Registrar’s webpage:
+The academic calendar of the University of Massachusetts Amherst can be found on the Registrar’s webpage:

 For more information on the Academy of Nutrition and Dietetics and the dietetics profession, please visit the AND web site at www.eatright.org.

-The requirements for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) the accreditation arm of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 312-899-0040, web:ACEND@eatright.org are described below:
+Requirements for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accreditation arm of the Academy of Nutrition and Dietetics (ACEND@eatright.org), are described below:

-- To prepare students for careers in dietetics, dietetic internships, and successful completion of the dietetic registration examination.
+- To prepare graduates for careers in dietetics, dietetic internships, and successful completion CDR RDN credentialing examination.

-- To provide a strong understanding of the scientific basis for the study of dietetics.
+- To educate graduates who will reflect current nutrition science in their professional practice by providing a strong understanding of the scientific basis of the study of nutrition and dietetics.

 DPD Outcome Measures (Goal One):

-- Over a five-year period, at least 80% of students who are enrolled in the dietetics track as freshmen will complete the program within four years of that time.
+- Over a five-year period, at least 80% of students who are enrolled in the dietetics track as juniors will complete the program within three years of that time.

-- Over a five-year period, at least 60 % of dietetics graduates will apply to supervised practice programs the academic year they complete the program.
+- Over a five-year period, at least 60 % of dietetics graduates will apply to supervised practice programs prior to or within 12 months of graduation.

-- Over a five-year period, at least 50% of those applying to supervised practice programs the academic year they complete the program will be accepted.
+- Over a five-year period, at least 50% of program graduates who apply are admitted to a supervised practice program within 12 months of graduation.

 DPD Outcome Measures (Goal Two):

-- Over a five-year period, 80% of dietetic directors rate at least a three on a five-point scale indicating that UMass graduates have a strong understanding of the scientific basis of dietetics practice.
+- Over a five-year period, 80% of dietetic directors rate at least a four on a five-point scale indicating that UMass Amherst graduates have a strong understanding of the scientific basis of dietetics practice.

-- Over a five-year period, 60% of graduates will rate at least a four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at UMass.
+- Over a five-year period, 60% of graduates will rate at least four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts Amherst.

-Currently, the dietetics program at UMass has met or exceeded all benchmarks.
-Approximately 65% of our students apply the year they graduate to a dietetic internship and over the past three years (2016-2018) the acceptance rate as averaged 76% (national average 53%).
-Our first time pass rate on the RD exam averaged over 90%.
+Over the past three years an average of 60% of our graduates apply the year they graduate to a dietetic internship and over the past three years (2018-2020).
+This has decreased from a higher percentage in previous years because many of our students who plan to become RDNs are now applying to master’s degrees before applying to a DI.
+For those who do apply within one year of graduation, our acceptance rate is an average of 80% (national average 61%).
+Our first time pass rate on the RD exam averages over 90%.
 Our last successful accreditation was completed in 2016.

-The education requirements of the Accreditation Council for Education of Nutrition and Dietetics (ACEND) met by courses in the Dietetics track at the University of Massachusetts Program are listed below:
+The education requirements of the Accreditation Council for Education of Nutrition and Dietetics (ACEND) met by courses in the Dietetics track at the University of Massachusetts Amherst program are listed below:

 KRDN 2.2: Describe the governance of nutrition and dietetics practice, such as the Scope of Nutrition and Dietetics Practice and the Code of Ethics for the Profession of Nutrition and Dietetics; and interprofessional relationships in various practice settings.